 - What types of aftercare does the facility support or advocate?

-- Does the facility accept your insurance?
+- Does the facility accept my insurance?

 - What types of financial arrangements or assistance are available to help cover patients’ out-of-pocket expenses?